petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-channel-defaults.md

 account-channel-defaults/setting-channel-defaults.md
 ```

-You can set up defaults for a channel associated to an account after creating the account.
+After creating an account, you can set [channel](https://learn.liferay.com/web/guest/w/commerce/store-management/channels/introduction-to-channels) defaults for it.
 This improves the checkout experience and reduces the time taken to create orders.
-See [Introduction to Channels](https://learn.liferay.com/web/guest/w/commerce/store-management/channels/introduction-to-channels) for more information.
-You can set defaults for:
+You can set defaults for

 * Billing Address
 * Shipping Address